Skip to Content

 Barges build the Tappan Zee bridge

-After the successful emergency demolition of the Tappan Zee Bridge East Anchor Span, Resolve Marine was contracted to remove the span structure in its entirety from the Hudson River.
-This was accomplished by mobilizing two 300'x100' US flagged Jones Act compliant deck barges from the GoM and outfitting them with 20 of Resolve' Marine's patented 300t chain pullers.
-The outfitted barge arrangement was capable of lifting up to 6,000 tons.
-Working through an icy winter in the Hudson River, Resolve Marine prepared the structure for lifting.
-This required the manual trimming of 1,500 tons (est.) of twisted steel from the span to free the structure from the bridge caissons at either end.
-Once prepared, Resolve Marine connected the pullers to the lift rigging and with the application of 4,500t of lift pulled the structure from the riverbed to the surface.
+After the successful emergency demolition , Resolve Marine was contracted to remove the span structure in its entirety from the Hudson River.
+The company mobilized two 300-feet x 100-feet US flagged Jones Act compliant deck barges outfitting them with 20 chain pullers, an arrangement capable of lifting up to 6,000 tons.
+Working through icy winter conditions, Resolve Marine prepared the structure for lifting.
+This required the manual trimming of approximately 1,500 tons of twisted steel from the span to free the structure from the bridge caissons at either end.
+Once prepared, Resolve Marine connected the pullers to the lift rigging and with the application of 4,500 tons of lift, pulled the structure from the riverbed to the surface.

 We use cookies to enhance your browsing experience and analyze our traffic.
 By clicking "Accept All", you consent to our use of cookies.
 Learn More